jeremyfix/deeplearning-lectures/Webpage/01-pytorch-segmentation.md

 ## Going further

 There are several directions along which you could pursue the study of semantic segmentation.
 One is about the models.
 The U-Net architecture we consider has been release in 2015.
 You might be interested in implementing more recent architectures such as VNet [@Milletari2016] or DeepLab v3+ [@Chen2018].
 Another direction of study is on the losses.
 We explored some ways to fight against class imbalance with the weighted cross entropy loss and the focal loss.
 You might be interested in exploring over losses, such as the Tversky loss, the DICE loss, the Lovasz loss, the Matthews Correlation Coefficient loss [@Abhishek2021].
 It is interesting to implement your know loss but you might be interested in packages already implementing them such as [smp](https://smp.readthedocs.io/en/latest/losses.html)

+In terms of deployment, you could also push a little further the work by serving the onnx model with a webapi that could be requested with an image to label.
+Probably more on this soon.

 ## A possible solution